K4R-IAI/NonFoodKG/README.md

 This NonFoodKG is made available under the Open Data Commons Attribution License: http://opendatacommons.org/licenses/by/1.0/

-This knowledge graph has been created by the Institute for Artificial Intelligence at the University of Bremen.
-Please contact Michaela Kümpel for further info or collaboration: michaela(dot)kuempel(at)uni-bremen(dot)de
+This knowledge graph has been created by the <a href="https://ai.uni-bremen.de/">Institute for Artificial Intelligence</a> at the University of Bremen.
+Please contact <a href="https://ai.uni-bremen.de/team/michaela_k%C3%BCmpel">Michaela Kümpel</a> for further info or collaboration: michaela(dot)kuempel(at)uni-bremen(dot)de